Finding a keyword research tool isn’t that difficult these days.

-While the tool may appear more suitable for generating content ideas, you’d be surprised how specific keywords you can mine from the data.
+While the tool may appear more suitable for generating content ideas, you’d be surprised at how specific keywords you can mine from the data.

 Answer the Public extracts raw data and breaks it down into phrases and questions.
-The organized information provides you an in-depth insight into how your prospect looks for a particular solution.
+The organized information provides you with an in-depth insight into how your prospect looks for a particular solution.